Realities run deeper than we think

 A presentation which further clarifies the results of the analysis (either delivered online or in person).

 The practicability of the outcomes depends in large part on the nature of the project.
 However, the benefits of targeted insight through data analysis are potentially wide-ranging.
-It can be used to reliably inform positive change-making in:
+It can be used to reliably inform forward steps or positive change-making in:

 GUIDELINES ON SERVICE USE